By Sheryl Nance-Nash, DealNews Contributing Writer

 There are 17 states with tax free weekends this year, mostly (but not entirely) for back-to-school shopping.
-We've made a list of when and where you can take advantage, and all the things that will be eligible for savings.
+We've made a list of when and where you can take advantage, and all the things that'll be eligible for savings.

 Whether you're on the hunt for pretty pens, trend-setting apparel, or a shiny new laptop to get school-ready, we're here to help you navigate the best of the back-to-school sales by looking back at the cream of the crop of last year's offerings.